-Also $2 \times 10^5$ events are produced decaying uniformly throughout the $\XtoDDbP$ decay phase space (``PHSP'' events) to simulate a possible non-resonant decay mode.
+In order to mitigate the assumption that the $\Dst$ is on-shell, $2 \times 10^5$ events are produced decaying uniformly throughout the $\XtoDDbP$ decay phase space (``PHSP'' events) to simulate a possible non-resonant / off-shell decay mode.
 An equivalent sample is produced for $\XtoDDbG$ decays.
 The ``PHSP'' events are meant to be representative; real decays are not uniform in the phase space.
 As discussed in \cref{subsec:Configurations}, there are various possible angular momentum relationships among the final state particles in $\XtoDDbP$ and $\XtoDDbG$ decays.
 However, this simplified representation is only for demonstration, as decays which do not occur through a $\Dst\D$ intermediate state are more easily separable --- this will be discussed in \cref{monochromatic}.

-All $\X$ decays are generated under prompt proton-proton collision profiles and also under $\BptoXKp$ production profiles.
-Note that the prompt $\X$ decays are produced ``unpolarized'', i.e. with equal weight to each polarization.
+All $\X$ decays are generated with prompt proton-proton collision profiles and also with $\BptoXKp$ production profiles.
+Note that the prompt $\X$ decays are produced ``unpolarized'', i.e. with equal weight for each polarization.
 All $\Bp$ mesons are generated with the mass and lifetime properties listed in ref.~\cite{PDG2014}.
 Events produced were only accepted if all decay daughters were within the LHCb detector's nominal acceptance, though the ``light neutral'' (i.e. $\gamma$ or $\piz$) may be treated as visible or invisible to the detector for this acceptance requirement.
 Samples with invisible light neutral particles are shown in most cases; however when angular distributions are presented, samples where the light neutral particles are required to be visible are substituted.